laffe12/ctf-writeups/index.md

 ---
-title: Capture The Flag Write Ups by Laffe
+title: Write-ups by laffe
 ---
-# The main purpose of this blog is to post CTF write ups
+# The main purpose of this blog is to post CTF write-ups